Outline#

 To reduce the number of expensive system calls, we can get a large chunk of memory in one go and manage it on our own.
 Let us say we will acquire 64 MB of memory once from the operating system.
 We can then service allocation requests from the 64 MB chunk, and this chunk size is enough for most of our current tests.

-Before we can acquire memory, we must think about how to represent a memory block.
-Note that a “block” here is just a name for the allocation primitive we will work with.
-That is to say, when we are asked to allocate an object in my_malloc
+will work with.
+That is to say, when we are asked to allocate an object in

-, we will allocate a “block” that contains meta-data followed by the actual allocation.
-We define a Block
+, we will allocate a “block” that contains meta-data followed by the

-to have two pieces of meta-data: (i) whether the Block
+to have two pieces of meta-data:

-(including its meta-data size):
+(including its meta-data size)

 typedef struct Block {